 Case studies for socially responsible companies

-Dr. Bronner’s Magic Soaps, a very successful company over 50 years old.
+Among socially responsible companies, Dr. Bronner’s Magic Soaps, is very well known.
+It is over 50 years old.

 - Total executive compensation is capped at five times the lowest-paid position.